Logic-Git/Portfolio/README.md

 This portfolio serves to highlight my expertise and provide potential collaborators, employers, and fellow data enthusiasts with insight into my work.

 ## Navigation
-Project Directories: Each directory is named after the project it contains.
+**Project Directories**: Each directory is named after the project it contains.
-README Files: Inside each project directory, you'll find a README file with detailed information about the project.
+**README Files**: Inside each project directory, you'll find a README file with detailed information about the project.